 The price is £22.50 to £20 depending on your Virgin status, and you earn Virgin miles too.
 You can often find offers for No 1 Traveller elsewhere if you have a dig around, but this is not a bad one.
 Virgin Gold members earn a whopping 750 miles, which offsets a fair chunk of the £20 fee.

 It is worth noting that even base level Virgin members get a discount, so it is worth joining Flying Club just to get a discount on the No 1 Traveller lounge if you’re interested.

 In conclusion ….

 The real winners from these changes are those who fly in Economy and redeem in Economy.
 And you can’t complain at that.

 What Virgin DOES still miss, though, is a Family Account.
 At present, only Flying Club Gold members can set up accounts for children under 12, which feed the miles into the account of the Gold card holder.
 (Once over 12, a child can have their own account.)

-For a family of four with 2 children under 12 flying to, say, Florida, you would still earn substantially more miles flying with BA (unless I misunderstand how the Virgin scheme works).
+For a family of four with 2 children under 12 flying to, say, Florida, you would still earn substantially more miles flying with BA.
 A British Airways Household Account lets you earn miles from all 4 passengers at 100% of miles flown.
 Flying Club would only allow the two adults to earn miles, and those cannot be pooled when redeeming.

 (Want to earn more Virgin Points?
 Click here to see our recent articles on Virgin Atlantic and Flying Club and click here for our home page with the latest news on earning and spending other airline and hotel points.)